westnordost/countryboundaries/README.md

 // load data.
 You should do this once and use CountryBoundaries as a singleton.
 CountryBoundaries boundaries = CountryBoundaries.load(new FileInputStream("boundaries.ser"));

-// get country ids as position boundaries.getIds(-96.7954, 32.7816); // returns "US-TX","US"
+// get country ids by position boundaries.getIds(-96.7954, 32.7816); // returns "US-TX","US"

 // check if a position is in a country